m2osw/snapcpp/snapwebsites/snapinit/conf/services-README.txt

       <service>
       <wait>      Define the number of seconds to wait before
                   attempting to start the next service.
-In case of a server with a <connect> tag, this wait is reused until a connection is made or the process ends.
-If not present, use the default of 1 (one second) or 3 when the service includes a <connect>.
+If not present, use the default of 1 (one second).

                   We use a minimum of 1 to avoid problems with starting too many executables all at once which often does not